Ihor-Mykytiuk/software-architecture/README.md

 ### 3. Team Seeking and Management

-- As a **Team Seeker**, I want to be able to browse a list of open projects.
+- As a **Project Seeker**, I want to be able to browse a list of open projects.
-- As a **Team Seeker**, I want to be able to filter projects by category, tech stack, desired role, and experience level.
+- As a **Project Seeker**, I want to be able to filter projects by category, tech stack, desired role, and experience level.
-- As a **Team Seeker**, I want to be able to search for projects using keywords in the title or description.
+- As a **Project Seeker**, I want to be able to search for projects using keywords in the title or description.
-- As a **Team Seeker**, I want to be able to view project details
+- As a **Project Seeker**, I want to be able to view project details

 ### 4. User Management